marinakochuten/eds220-hwk4/README.md

 ```
 eds220-hwk4
-│   README.md
-│   hwk4-task2-fire-perimeter-kochuten.ipynb
-│   hwk4-task2-false-color-kochuten.ipynb
-│   .gitignore
-│
-└───data
-    ├── california_fire_perimeters
-    │   ├── california_fire_perimeters.cpg
-    │   ├── california_fire_perimeters.dbf
-    │   ├── california_fire_perimeters.prj
+├──  README.md
-    │   ├── california_fire_perimeters.shp
+├──  hwk4-task2-fire-perimeter-kochuten.ipynb
-    │   ├── california_fire_perimeters.shp.xml
+├──  hwk4-task2-false-color-kochuten.ipynb
-    │   └── california_fire_perimeters.shx
+└──  .gitignore
-    └─── thomas_fire_boundary.geojson
 ```

 - hwk4-task2-fire-perimeter-kochuten.ipynb contains the code for wrangling historic, open-source fire perimeter data to a geospatial file containing only the boundary for the 2017 Thomas Fire.
 - hwk4-task2-false-color-kochuten.ipynb contains the code for creating false color imagery from Landsat data and burn scar visualization.
-- The data folder contains fire perimeter data from the State of California as well as the boundary for the 2017 Thomas Fire.

 ## Data details

 **Fire perimeters:** I use California Fire Perimeter data from the State of California's Data Catalog to create thomas_fire_boundary.geojson.
 The dataset is updated annually and includes fire perimeters dating back to 1878.
-- **Access:** To access this data, download the California_Fire_Perimeters (all) shapefile from this link: https://gis.data.cnra.ca.gov/api/download/v1/items/e3802d2abf8741a187e73a9db49d68fe/shapefile?layers=0.
-The code to create the boundary for the 2017 Thomas Fire from this shapefile is housed in hwk4-task2-fire-perimeter-kochuten.ipynb.

 **Landsat imagery:** I use a simplified collection of bands (red, green, blue, near-infrared and shortwave infrared) from the Landsat Collection 2 Level-2 atmosperically corrected surface reflectance data, collected by the Landsat 8 satellite.
 The data was retrieved from the Microsoft Planetary Computer data catalogue and pre-processed by Dr. Carmen Galaz García to remove data outside land and coarsen the spatial resolution.

+*Note:* My data folder is in the .gitignore.
+To run my code, access the data and add to data folder from here:
+- **Fire perimeters:** Download the California_Fire_Perimeters (all) shapefile from this link: https://gis.data.cnra.ca.gov/api/download/v1/items/e3802d2abf8741a187e73a9db49d68fe/shapefile?layers=0.
+The code to create the boundary for the 2017 Thomas Fire from this shapefile is housed in hwk4-task2-fire-perimeter-kochuten.ipynb.
-- **Access:** This data is housed in the EDS 220 class server.
+- **Landsat imagery:** This data is housed in the EDS 220 class server.
 Within the server, the data can be accessed through this path: `/courses/EDS220/data/hwk4_landsat_data landsat8-2018-01-26-sb-simplified.nc`.

 ## References